Why It Works

 - 1/3 cup Sichuan ya cai or preserved/pickled mustard green (see notes)

 - 1/4 cup toasted chopped walnuts

 - 3 scallions, green parts only, chopped

-Heat one tablespoon oil in a large wok over high heat until shimmering.
-Add the preserved vegetable and stir-fry until fragrant, about 30 seconds.
+Heat 1 tablespoon oil in a large wok over high heat until shimmering.
+Add preserved vegetable and stir-fry until fragrant, about 30 seconds.
 Transfer to a small bowl and set aside.

-Cook the noodles according to the instructions on the package.
+Cook noodles according to instructions on package.
 Drain and rinse under cold running water.
-Divide the noodles among the serving bowls.
+Divide noodles among serving bowls.
 Drizzle each bowl with a quarter of the chlii oil/soy mixture.
 Sprinkle stir-fried mustard greens, walnuts, peanuts, sesame seeds, and scallions evenly between the bowls.

 Serve immediately, allowing your guests to mix their own noodles at the table.